EJHansen/hello-world/README.md

 # hello-world
-Test repository to become acquainted with GIThub
+Test repository to become acquainted with Github